-The easiest way to get to the Blue Mountains and make the most of your time is really to drive.
+The easiest way to get to the Blue Mountains and make the most of your time is definitely to drive.
 Katoomba, one of the main towns in the region and home to many of the biggest tourist attractions, is only 90 minutes from the Sydney CBD, 2 hours from Wollongong, and 3.5 hours from Canberra.
 The M4 can certainly get congested over long weekends, but it’s usually a rather painless drive and I have never found parking anywhere other than Echo Point to be an issue.

 If you don’t have access to a car (and don’t feel comfortable hiring one), the other option is to catch a train from Sydney’s Central Station to Katoomba, which takes under 2 hours and costs only $8.50 each way.
 There are several stations around the Blue Mountains that will get you within a few kilometres of interesting walks and lookouts (such as Wentworth Falls Station), but you can also splurge on a $50 hop-on/hop-off pass for the Blue Mountains Explorer Bus, which will stop at more than 30 attractions, including Scenic World, Echo Point, Leura Cascades, several lookouts and hikes, and a number of restaurants (see the full list here).
 These tend to be major tourist attractions rather than secret gems, but Mum explored the Blue Mountains this way on her recent visit and said she’d still recommend it as a stress-free alternative to driving.

 Scenic lookouts & viewpoints

 The reason everyone comes to the Blue Mountains in the first place is for the stunning natural beauty of the iconic sandstone cliffs and abundant eucalypts, which you can enjoy from the hundreds of different scenic lookouts scattered throughout the region.
 Almost all tourists will stop at Echo Point in Katoomba for views of the Three Sisters, which I would definitely recommend, but some of my very favourite places to enjoy other (less crowded) views of the mountains are:

 Area: Wentworth Falls

 Getting there: Just navigate straight to Lincolns Rock, there’s a little area to park right next to the lookout